 Here are a few things you can do to minimize your chances of getting delayed or canceled this holiday season – or what you can do if the worst happens.

-- Take the earlier flight: If there's one silver bullet, it's this.
-Data shows clearly: The later you depart, the greater your chances of getting delayed.
-Book the earliest departure you can or change your flight to an earlier flight to improve your odds.
+• Take the earlier flight: If there's one silver bullet, it's this.
+Data clearly shows: The later you depart, the greater your chances of getting delayed.
+Book the earliest departure available or consider changing your flight to an earlier one to improve your odds.

-- Monitor your reservation & your airline: Watch your flight like a hawk for possible last-minute changes or delays – or use an app like Flighty to do it for you.
+• Monitor your reservation & your airline: Watch your flight like a hawk for possible last-minute changes or delays – or use an app like Flighty to do it for you.
 But it also pays to monitor whether your airline is canceling or delaying flights in the days leading up to your trip.
-If FlightAware shows your airline is struggling on Tuesday, it's safe to assume those issues may continue on Wednesday when you're scheduled to fly.
+If FlightAware shows your airline is struggling on Tuesday, it's likely those issues may carry over to Wednesday when you're scheduled to fly.

 Arrive Early, Research TSA Wait Times